mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 This means that `+` has type `a -> a -> a`, where `a` has to be a numeric type.
 So it's a function that accepts two parameters of numeric type `a` and returns the result of the same type.

-I hope that at this point it makes sense why it is beneficial for `+` operator to have such an abstract definition.
+I hope that at this point it makes sense why it is beneficial for the `+` operator to have such an abstract definition.
 A clear benefit `+` has over our custom `add` function is that `+` works on *any* numeric type.
 No matter if it's `Integer`, `Int`, or any other type that somehow represents a number - `+` can be used on it.
-Meanwhile our `add` function works literally only on `Integer` types.
+Meanwhile, our `add` function works only on `Integer` types.
 For example, if you try to call it on - very similar - `Int` numbers, the call will fail.

 So you can see that complexity introduced in number types doesn't come out of nowhere.
-It keeps the code typesafe, while still allowing a huge flexibility.
+It keeps the code typesafe, while still allowing huge flexibility.
 Types might seem complex, but this makes writing actual implementations a breeze.

 #### Partial Application